panoplymedia/local-cache/README.md

-# Local Cache
+# OmniCache

-A local cache to be used with a caching layer that implements the `Cache` and `Conn` interfaces from [panoplymedia/cache](https://github.com/panoplymedia/cache).
-This enables a consistent local cache API with the ability to use different cache layers.
+OmniCache is a flexible cache API with pluggable persistence layers (in-memory, Redis, etc).
+Any persistence layer that implements the `Cache` and `Conn` interfaces from [panoplymedia/cache](https://github.com/panoplymedia/cache) can be used with this package.

 ## Sample Usage